 VRO promises around 20 readers per book.
 I can say that is a promise they easily achieved.
-I had Being Human and Abducted Life offered for review.
-Being Human got 38 requests and Abducted Life received 48.
+I had Being Human offered for review and it got 38 requests.

 But how many reviews did both books get?